itlasso/techrfp-finder/replit.md

 # System Architecture

 ## Frontend Architecture
 The application uses a modern React-based frontend built with TypeScript and Vite as the build tool.
 The UI is constructed using shadcn/ui components built on Radix UI primitives, providing a consistent and accessible design system.
 TailwindCSS handles styling with a custom design system featuring brand colors (orange, teal, black, white).
-The frontend implements client-side routing using Wouter for navigation and TanStack Query for server state management and data fetching.
+The frontend implements client-side routing using Wouter for navigation between the main RFP browser and detailed RFP views, and TanStack Query for server state management and data fetching.

 ## Backend Architecture
 The backend is an Express.js server written in TypeScript that serves both API endpoints and static files.
 The server uses a middleware-based architecture with custom logging, error handling, and request/response processing.
 In development, it integrates with Vite's development server for hot module replacement and seamless development experience.